dj-mc/flasked/README.md

-# flaskr
+# flasked

-Based on Flask 2.0 official docs, and more.
+Based on Flask 2.0+ official docs, and more.
+Additional resources will be referenced here as I go.

 ## How to build